-Our Affiliated Project: Shonto Preparatory School in Shonto, Arizona
+Our Affiliated Site: Shonto Preparatory School in Shonto, Arizona

 The remote community of Shonto is situated on the rim of its namesake canyon, some 150 miles north of Flagstaff, amid the incredible desert beauty of the Navajo Indian Reservation.
 The Reservation comprises more than 27,000 square miles of spectacular yet inhospitable countryside, extending into both Utah and New Mexico.
 Despite its massive scale and rich cultural heritage, residents of the Reservation are desperately poor.
 There is virtually no employment, and broken homes, alcoholism, and inadequate food are constant manifestations of poverty.